file-format/Products/content/en/pdf/net/itext/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">.NET API to Create & Manipulate PDF Documents</h2>
 <p>iText for .NET allows software programmers to create as well as modify a PDF document inside their .NET applications.
-The Portable Document Format (PDF) is one of the World’s most used document formats and still very popular.
+The Portable Document Format (PDF) is one of the World’s most used document formats and still popular.
 Once the PDF document is created, you can also modify it with ease.
 The API gives you’re the power to insert new pages, add new content, to an existing page and much more.</p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}